expo/expo/docs/pages/versions/v32.0.0/sdk/google-sign-in.md

   /*
    * [iOS][optional]: `clientId: ?string`
    * [default]: Read from GoogleService-info.plist `CLIENT_ID` on iOS, and google-services.json `oauth_client.client_id` on Android.
-   * The client ID of the app from the Google APIs (or Firebase) console, this must be set for sign-in to work.
+   * The client ID of the app from the Google APIs (or Firebase) console, this must be set for sign in to work.
    * This value must be defined in the google-services.json on Android, you can define your custom google-services.json */
   clientId: ?string,